MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

 :::image type="content" source="../media/device-mode-toggle-device-toolbar-option-show-device-frame.msft.png" alt-text="The Show Device Frame menu item." lightbox="../media/device-mode-toggle-device-toolbar-option-show-device-frame.msft.png":::

-> [!NOTE]
-> If a device frame isn't shown for a particular device, it means that DevTools doesn't have art for that device.
+If a device frame isn't shown for a particular device, it means that DevTools doesn't have art for that device.

 The device frame for the iPhone 6: